jondowson/pod/README.md

 **Note:**
 When you first run pod, it will look in your specified builds folder to see if there is a '**resources**' folder.
 If there is not, it will untar your choosen dse version tarball and copy its resourcs folder there.
-The folder copied into pod is stripped of all **non-config files** - the remainder are then available for editing.
+This copied folder is stripped of all **non-config files** - the remainder are then available for editing.

-The settings specified in 'cluster_settings.sh' and the servers '.json' files cover the most important settings.
+The settings specified in 'cluster_settings.sh' and the servers '.json' files will edit the files in the resources folder.
-But for all the settings they do not cover, you can edit manually in the resources folder of your chosen build.
+But for all the settings they do not cover, you can manually the resources folder files.

 So if required, hit **\<ctrl-c\>** at the end of this preperation stage (you will have 10 seconds!).
-Then you can edit config files and finally re-launch pod_dse to distribute the configured builds + software.
+Then you can edit config files before re-launching **pod_dse** to distribute the server specific builds + software.